CJ - Criminal Justice

 CJ 797.
-Policy Analysis and Program Evaluation 3 credit hours
+Policy Analysis and Program Evaluation (3).

-An overview of approaches to public policy analysis and program evaluation.
+Overview of approaches to public policy analysis and program evaluation.
 Examines the roles of participants in public policy development, implementation and evaluation.
 Explores policy and program functions and their intended and unintended impacts.
 Examines methodologies for collection of data and their use in the assessment of programs and program impacts.
-Prerequisites: 15 hours of criminal justice courses including CJ 191, or junior, senior or graduate standing.
+Prerequisites: 15 credit hours of criminal justice courses including CJ 191, or junior, senior or graduate standing.

 Cross-listed as AGE 802.
 Uses standard microcomputer statistical software and analysis to introduce statistics and quantitative analysis for organizational and policy decision making.
 Emphasizes the application of statistics and writing with quantitative evidence to real public sector policy questions.
 Assumes little or no background in statistics and software applications.

 CJ 817.
-Crime in Popular Culture 3 credit hours
+Crime in Popular Culture (3).

 Analyzes film as an expression of popular culture; focuses on films dealing with the subject of crime.
 Particular attention to portrayal of violence and the images of women.
 Discusses the images of police, correctional officers and other criminal justice professionals.

 CJ 820.
-Terrorism and Modern Societies 3 credit hours
+Terrorism and Modern Societies (3).

-A broad overview of the many theoretical approaches to the study of terrorism.
+Broad overview of the many theoretical approaches to the study of terrorism.
 Studies recurring issues regarding the interpretation of various types of terrorism.
 Focuses not only on theoretical concerns, but also on policy debates and the substantive ramifications of current events.
 Exposes students to the range and complexity of both domestic and international terrorism and also to different approaches to the study of terrorism.

 CJ 850.
-Workshop 1-6 credit hours
+Workshop (1-6).

 Specialized instruction using variable formats in relevant criminal justice subjects.
-Repeatable for credit up to 6 hours.
+Repeatable for credit up to 6 credit hours.
 Restricted to graduate students.

 Examines the premises and concepts of Crime Prevention Through Environmental Design (CPTED), including access control, natural surveillance, territorial reinforcement and activity support.
 Emphasizes case studies and field research.

 CJ 855.
-Seminar on Juvenile Justice 3 credit hours
+Seminar on Juvenile Justice (3).

 CJ 861.
-Police Administration 3 credit hours
+Police Administration (3).

-A comparative survey and analysis of administrative philosophy, problems, procedures, organizations and functions of effective agency organization.
+Comparative survey and analysis of administrative philosophy, problems, procedures, organizations and functions of effective agency organization.
 Considers administrative skills related to operations and personnel.

 CJ 873.
-Advanced Criminal Law 3 credit hours
+Advanced Criminal Law (3).

 Presents students with a greater understanding of the complex structure of penal codes in the United States.
 Traditional issues covered in a criminal law course, such as actus reus (the act requirement), mens rea (the mental element), and punishment philosophy are addressed.
 Challenges students to integrate these elements into a workable penal code that fits into the larger framework of the purposes that punishment serves.

 CJ 874.
-Qualitative Methods 3 credit hours
+Qualitative Methods (3).

 Practical introduction to qualitative research methods and their applicability in the social sciences.
 Provides an overview of the theoretical and philosophical perspectives informing qualitative research.
 Methods (design, data collection, data analysis and reporting) used in qualitative research for criminal justice and criminology are examined and applied.

 CJ 882.
-Individual Directed Study in Criminal Justice 1-6 credit hours
+Individual Directed Study in Criminal Justice (1-6).

 CJ 891.
-Seminar in Judicial Process 3 credit hours
+Seminar in Judicial Process (3).

 Reviews and analyzes the functional and legal theories impacting the administration and operation of the judicial system.
 Examines actual practice as well as statutory and case law.

-An in-depth analysis of the major theories of criminology and of their importance to the criminal justice process.
+In-depth analysis of the major theories of criminology and of their importance to the criminal justice process.
 Emphasizes the student's development of a consistent and valid frame of reference.

 CJ 894.
-Proseminar in Criminal Justice 3 credit hours
+Proseminar in Criminal Justice (3).

 Familiarizes students with critical issues facing the criminal justice system.
 Reviews issues which face law enforcement, the courts, corrections and the juvenile justice system, considering the integrity of the entire criminal justice system.

 CJ 895.
-Seminar in Policing 3 credit hours
+Seminar in Policing (3).

 Familiarizes students with such law enforcement topics as the historical development of policing, the police role, occupational socialization and problems of police work.

 CJ 896.
-Seminar in Corrections 3 credit hours
+Seminar in Corrections (3).

 Focuses on the major issues and dilemmas facing modern corrections in America.
 Includes both institutional programs such as prisons and jails, as well as alternatives in community settings, such as diversion, probation, parole, halfway houses, work release centers and community corrections.

 CJ 897.
-Advanced Research Methods 3 credit hours
+Advanced Research Methods (3).

 Cross-listed as AGE 897.
 Advanced research course; studies the selection and formulation of research problems, research design, hypothesis generation, scale construction, sampling procedures, and data analysis and interpretation.
 Fulfills the university's professional and scholarly integrity training requirement covering research misconduct, publication practices and responsible authorship, conflict of interest and commitment, ethical issues in data acquisition, management, sharing and ownership.

 CJ 898.
-Applied Research Paper 1-3 credit hours
+Applied Research Paper (1-3).

 Original research project under a faculty member's direction.
 Project requires a written report.
 Must be an individual effort, not a group project.
 Primarily for graduate students who wish to provide evidence of writing and research ability in order to pursue further graduate education.
 Prerequisite: graduate-level research methods class.

 CJ 900.
-Thesis 1-6 credit hours
+Thesis (1-6).